uncms-dev/uncms/docs/walkthrough.md

 This walkthrough will take you through setting up UnCMS on an existing project, and it will introduce several core UnCMS concepts.
-If you prefer to learn from code than learn from a wall of text, you probably want to look at the companion [tiny CMS project repo](https://github.com/lewiscollard/tiny-uncms-project).
+If you prefer to learn from code than learn from a wall of text, you probably want to look at the companion [tiny UnCMS project repo](https://github.com/uncms-dev/tiny-uncms-project).

 ## Install UnCMS